 Repointing Special Joint Profiles Using Lime Mortar

-1 Day – 8:00am to 2:30pm
+1 Day – 8:00 am to 3:00 pm

-- Be aware of proper wall preparation to safely remove existing mortar and rake and clean joints without damaging the surrounding stone or brick.
+- Become aware of proper wall preparation to safely remove existing mortar and rake and clean joints without damaging the surrounding stone or brick.

 - Recognize specialized pointing profiles.

-- Be able to tool, texture, brush, and perform consistent striking sequences at the proper time in the curing process to simulate special pointing profiles such as ribbon, weathered ridge, beaded, and/or grapevine repointing.
+- Begin to understand how to tool, texture, brush, and perform consistent striking sequences at the proper time in the curing process to simulate special pointing profiles such as ribbon, weathered ridge, beaded, and/or grapevine repointing.